cintiadr/resume/README.md

 Using <https://github.com/cintiadr/html2pdf> to generate PDF.

-All files can be accessed in https://cintia.me/resume/
+All files can be accessed in <https://cintia.me/resume.html> and <https://cintia.me/resume.pdf>